 "A message of resiliency that amazes and inspires."

 C. Schwartz, Principal

-1. Resiliency – Overcoming obstacles, working through tough times in life, and determining to persevere.
+1. Resilience – Overcoming obstacles, working through tough times in life, and determining to persevere.

-2. Respect – The importance of respecting classmates, peers, and teachers.
+2. Respect – Promoting kindness and the importance of respecting classmates, peers, and teachers.

 4. Choices – The importance of giving their best every day and knowing that the decisions they make can affect their future.

 5. Attitude – Even in the midst of struggles and challenges they face each day, gratitude can transform their attitude.
 Students will leave with a “Yes I Can” attitude.

 About Tasha Schuh

 Tasha Schuh is an inspirational speaker who equips youth and educators to be resilient for their mental and emotional health.
 The four components of her speech, PATH (Purpose, Attitude, Team, and Hope), helped Tasha be resilient after a life-changing theater accident at age 16, which left her paralyzed from the chest down.
 She now lives a vibrant, fulfilling life, sharing her message of PATH across the nation.
 Her message will empower your students and staff to build resilience to overcome life’s challenges.

 “I am inspired by Tasha and Doug.
 The message of hope and resilience hit the mark for what our students need.
 COVID has made all of us ask a lot of questions about purpose and Tasha’s message speaks directly to the idea of purpose and hope for the future.”